 Dr. Fisher completed an NIMH project to develop the Columbia Health and Adverse Reactions to Medications Screen (CHARMS).
 CHARMS is a computer-administered interview designed to improve the detection of side effects from psychotropic medications in adolescents.
 She completed an NIMH funded grant to study the validity of diagnostic categories and criteria for child and adolescent psychiatric disorders.
 Dr.Fisher was an advisor to five of the DSM-5 workgroups/committees, and the principal investigator on one of the DSM-5 child field trials.
 She received two contracts from American Psychiatric Association to undertake analyses to inform DSM-5 decisions.

-Currently Dr. Fisher is Principal Investigator on a CDC funded project to update the DISC for DSM-5. and is faculty on the Child Psychiatry Research Training Grant and on a privately funded project to Prepare an application to include NVLD in the future DSM updates and she is Co-Principal Investigator on a protocol to develop, manualize and test an equine-assisted therapy protocol for veterans with PTSD.
-She also works with the World Health Organization to developing text pertaining to children and adolescents for the l “Clinical Descriptions and Diagnostic Guidelines (CDDG)” version of the ICD-11 chapter on “Mental and Behavioral Disorders.
+Dr. Fisher is the principal investigator on a CDC funded project to update the DISC for DSM-5.
+She serves on the faculty of the Child Psychiatry Research Training Grant, and on a privately funded project to prepare an application to include NVLD in the future DSM updates.
+She is the co-principal investigator on a protocol to develop, manualize, and test an equine-assisted therapy protocol for veterans with PTSD.
+She also works with the World Health Organization to developing text pertaining to children and adolescents for the “Clinical Descriptions and Diagnostic Guidelines” version of the ICD-11 chapter on mental and behavioral disorders.